-The Board of Directors, by its resolution, has established a basic policy for developing a system to secure the properness of operations (internal control system).
-The MOL Group’s officers and employees, under the president serving as the chief executive officer for management, carry out business operations in accordance with the management policy set by the Board of Directors and the above-mentioned basic policy, while being subject to supervision by the Board of Directors and audits by the Audit & Supervisory Board.
-(For details of the business execution system, please see the descriptions given in a later section.)
+The Board of Directors, through its resolution, has established a basic policy for developing a system to ensure the appropriateness of operations (the internal control system).
+The MOL Group's officers and employees, under the president serving as the chief executive officer for management, carry out business operations in accordance with the management policy established by the Board of Directors and the abovementioned basic policy under the supervision of the Board of Directors and audits carried out by the Audit & Supervisory Board.

 We also believe that the true worth of corporate governance will not be achieved by the existence of the framework and organization constructed as described above, but will be put to the test by whether such a framework actually works properly and effectively as described below.

 As the central decision-making body of the Company, the Board of Directors deliberates and make decisions on the basic policies and the most important matters for the management of MOL Group.